Ashwin-DevAsh/Agro-Traders/README.md

-# RM Trader - Agriculture Management Mobile App
+# Agro Traders - Agriculture Management Mobile App

-RM Trader is a robust mobile application developed in React Native that serves as a comprehensive solution for agriculture traders.
+Agro Traders is a robust mobile application developed in React Native that serves as a comprehensive solution for agriculture traders.
 The app is designed to streamline various aspects of agriculture management, including labor salary management, agriculture product tracking, loan tracking, and agriculture-related instrument tracking.

 ## Features